harrymckillen/yafgs/README.md

 * Medium - 960px max width
 * Small - 800px max width

-## Demo
+## See it in action
-If you wish to see the Grid System in action, check out <a href="http://yafgs.wolfhound.ie/" target="_blank">the demo page</a>.
-Where possible I've tried to display the many examples of what the GS can do.
-However, you can also mix and match the different types of demos, so that there is a near endless list of combinations you can achieve, which will hopefully cover the majority of use cases.
+If you wish to see the Grid System in action, check out <a href="http://yafgs.wolfhound.ie/" target="_blank">yafgs.wolfhound.ie</a>.

 ## Features